DevPGT/LKicker/README.md

 # LKicker
-A Simple script to facilitate an kick-out any victim or unwanted intruder from your local network.
+A simple script to facilitate and kickout any victim or unwanted intruder from your local network.

-OBS: Do not use on network's which you dont have a administrator permission!
+OBS: Do NOT use it on networks in which you don't have administrative permission or ownership.

-Simple way to use,
+It's simple to use:

-  - chmod +x lkicker
+1) # chmod +x lkicker
-  - ./lkicker
+2) #./lkicker
-  - Wait and select your favorite wlan interface
+3) Wait and select your favorite wlan interface
-  - Select the victim then kick-out it!
+4) Select the victim then kick him out!
-  - Only tested on debian based system's !
+ * Only tested on debian based systems !
-  - Core-dependencies: Aircrack-ng, nmap and core linux tools like "sed","cat" and "tail".
+ * Core-dependencies: Aircrack-ng, nmap and core linux tools like "sed","cat" and "tail".

-_Please note this is my first bash script posted on github, i hope you enjoy and report the issues, then i will try to fix it the quickest possible!_
+_Please note that this is my first bash script posted on Github.
+I hope you enjoy it and report any issues, then I'll do my best to fix it as soon as possible!_

 Check the script demo here: https://youtu.be/vsTWO_IYYZU (old)